Echo-Peak/YT-media-controller/Readme.md

 - An HTTP server for communication with external devices (e.g., the Android app).
-- A WebSocket control server for internal communication with the browser extension.
+- A WebSocket control server for internal communication with the Taruri app frontend.

 The Android app interacts with the HTTP server by sending a `playVideo` request that includes the original YouTube URL from the `SHARE_INTENT` action.

-**The external viewer (UI / browser extension)**
+**The Tauri frontend**

-The browser extension is a 3-part component that allows communication with an external C# HTTP server and WebSocket server so that the mobile app can send a YT link and have it play within the UI.
+The app 2-part component that allows communication with an external C# HTTP server and WebSocket server so that the mobile app can send a YT link and have it play within the UI.

 The parts are as follows:

-- **The external viewer**
+- **The player UI**
   - This is the UI that can play HLS, DASH, and YouTube iframe videos.
   - This viewer communicates with the C# backend server via a local WebSocket connection.

-- **The mobile setup**
+- **The mobile setup UI**
   - This is a UI that renders a QR code containing the device's local network IP and the port of the C# HTTP server.

-These three components are designed to enable seamless sending of YouTube video URLs from an Android device—via a "long-press" on video content.
+These 2 components are designed to enable seamless sending of YouTube video URLs from an Android device—via a "long-press" on video content.
 The idea is to send a YouTube video to a designated PC, like an HTPC, without the analytics gathering that occurs during casting or affecting the YouTube recommendation feed of your personal account.